 Spider mite damage on Mock Orange

-The foliage of infected plants looks similar to sun scorch.
-Red, mixed with black color on tips of leaves usually indicate fire blight.
-It is usually spread by pruning tools, too much water, bees, and insects hoping from one plant to another.
+The foliage of infected plants looks similar to sun scorch and too much water.
+Red, mixed with black color on the tips of leaves usually indicates fire blight.
+It is usually spread by pruning tools, too much water, bees, and insects hopping from one plant to another.

 Fire blight is a fungal virus.
 Spraying with a fungicide will alleviate the problem but it will take 3-4 applications before it works.
 Trimming off the infected limbs and leaves will also help.
 Always clean your pruning tools with alcohol, soapy water, or about a tablespoon of Clorox mixed with about 1 ga. of water.

 Trimming down your plant about 6 inches from the infected area is advisable.

 The heavy lush growth from other plants nearby makes your plants susceptible to infection.
 Do not overwater your plants and avoid sprinkler watering from the top this makes for ideal conditions for fire blight.